-Education, by ACEND, and credentialing, by CDR, are the processes that ensure RDNs and DTRs are up-to-date on the latest best practices in dietetics.
+Education, by ACEND, and credentialing, by CDR, are the processes that ensure RDNs and NDTRs are up-to-date on the latest best practices in dietetics.
 Read More

-Registered Dietitians (RDs) are food and nutrition experts who have met the following criteria to earn the RD credential:
+Registered Dietitian Nutritionists (RDNs) are food and nutrition experts who have met the following criteria to earn the RDN credential:

-In addition to RD credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
-Frequently these state requirements are met through the same education and training required to become an RD.
+In addition to RDN credentialing, many states have regulatory laws for dietitians and nutrition practitioners.
+Frequently these state requirements are met through the same education and training required to become an RDN.

 Dietitians study a variety of subjects, ranging from food and nutrition sciences, foodservice systems management, business, economics, computer science, culinary arts, sociology and communication to science courses such as biochemistry, physiology, microbiology, anatomy and chemistry.

 Individuals who completed their education and training outside of the US, or received credentials in another country, may be eligible to become credentialed RDNs in the US.
 Individuals who have completed the education and credentialing requirements in one country may be eligible for another country's credentialing examination if the two countries have entered into a "reciprocity" agreement to allow this.
 If reciprocity does not apply, you must have your academic degree validated as equivalent to the bachelor's or master's degree conferred by a US regionally-accredited college or university and complete an ACEND-approved supervised practice requirement to establish your eligibility to sit for the exam.
 It is important to note that all individuals who establish registration eligibility — whether under the provisions of a reciprocity agreement or through the combination of a validated academic degree and supervised practice program — must successfully write the Registration Examination for Dietitians to earn the RDN credential.